ypriverol/github-paper/document/manuscript.md

 environment for hosting the source code, documentation, and project-related web content for open source projects.
-GitHub also offers paid plans for private repositories (see Box 2) for individuals and businesses, as well as free plans including private repository for research and educational use.
+GitHub also offers paid plans for private repositories (see Box 2) for individuals and businesses, as well as free plans including private repositories for research and educational use.

 GitHub relies, at its core, on the well-known and open source version